-Juvenile parkinsonism, which is rare, begins during childhood or adolescence.
+Juvenile parkinsonism, which is rare, begins during childhood or adolescence up to 20 years.
 Onset between ages 21 and 40 years is sometimes called young or early-onset Parkinson disease.
 Genetic causes are more likely in juvenile and early-onset Parkinson disease; these forms may differ from later-onset Parkinson disease because

 They progress more slowly.

 Most disability results from nonmotor symptoms such as depression, anxiety, and pain.

 Secondary parkinsonism Secondary and Atypical Parkinsonism Secondary parkinsonism refers to a group of disorders that have features similar to those of Parkinson disease but have a different etiology.
 Atypical parkinsonism refers to a group of neurodegenerative... read more is brain dysfunction that is characterized by basal ganglia dopaminergic blockade and that is similar to Parkinson disease, but it is caused by something other than Parkinson disease (eg, drugs, cerebrovascular disease, trauma, postencephalitic changes).